Understanding The Process

 You need quite a few things. but right at the top of the list is a proper studio and equipment.
 Obviously. you aren’t going to go out and rent a photography studio.
 If you had the budget to do that. you’d probably just hire a photographer.

 The good news is that you can transform just about any room into a photography studio. and you can do it with minimal investment.
-While you can invest in more equipment if you have the money. the bare minimum that you’ll need is a camera. tripod. duct tape. a window for natural light. and seamless white paper.
+While you can invest in more studio gear if you have the money. the bare minimum that you’ll need is a camera. tripod. duct tape, a window for natural light. and seamless white paper.

 Your Backdrop